technovangelist/katacoda-scenarios/monitorworkloads/1-configuredatadogagent/step3.md

                   value: "true"
                 - name: DD_PROFILING_ENABLED
                   value: "true"</pre>
 6. Setting the environment variables is important, but to get the full effect of Unified Service Tagging, we also need to set labels at the deployment and the pod level.
-Add the following labels under metadata.labels at line 5:
+Add the following labels under `metadata.labels` at line 5:
-    <pre class="file" data-target="clipboard">tags.datadoghq.com/env: "development"
+    <pre class="file" data-target="clipboard">tags.datadoghq.com/env: "production"
         tags.datadoghq.com/service: "store-frontend"
         tags.datadoghq.com/version: "1.0"</pre>
-7. Next we need to add these same labels to the  spec.template.metadata.labels section:
+    1. Next we need to add these same labels to the `spec.template.metadata.labels` section:
-    <pre class="file" data-target="clipboard">tags.datadoghq.com/env: "development"
+    <pre class="file" data-target="clipboard">tags.datadoghq.com/env: "production"
             tags.datadoghq.com/service: "store-frontend"
             tags.datadoghq.com/version: "1.0"</pre>
-8. Apply the changes by running the command `k apply -f deploy/generic-k8s/ecommerce-app/frontend.yaml`{{execute}}
+7. Apply the changes by running the command `k apply -f deploy/generic-k8s/ecommerce-app/frontend.yaml`{{execute}}
-9. Now if you open the Logs Search and Filter by the Service store-frontend, you can click on any log and see the related Metrics, Processes, and if there are any, Traces.
+8. Now if you open the Logs Search and Filter by the Service store-frontend, you can click on any log and see the related Metrics, Processes, and if there are any, Traces.
 Similarly you can start at the Container view then choose Pods at the top left and choose the Frontend pod, then find all the related information.
 Unified Service Tagging is the key to getting all of this data to show up correctly as related to each other.